A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy: Method

 In order to determine how to update the velocities of the dark matter particles, consider a finite timestep $\Delta t$.
 To first order in the timestep, the updated \DF{} is

 where we require $f_\chi^i \big|_{t + \Delta t}$ to have the form $n_i (\vec{x}) \, \nu_i' (\vec{v})$, for $\nu_i'$ the new velocity distribution of the particle.

 The derivation proceeds from here in detail in \Appx\ref{appx:dm_deriv}.
 Briefly, the steps we take are as follows.
 We substitute into \Eqn\ref{eq:f_chi_dt} the baryon macroparticle \DF{} $\hat{f}_B$.
-This gives a sum over gas particles $j$, each with a different integral over $\dd^3 \vec{v}_B \, \dd \Omega$.
+This gives a sum over gas particles $j$, each with a different integral over $\dd^3 v_B \, \dd \Omega$.
 We simulate this integral by drawing a single Monte Carlo sample independently for every $j$ (denoting the sampled baryon velocity $\vec{v}^{B}_{ij}$ and scattering angles $\Omega_{ij}$).
 Then, in order to isolate the velocity distribution on both sides, we integrate both sides over all space.
 The result is \begin{widetext}

 \end{widetext} and $v_{\rm rel} \equiv |\vec{v}_{i} - \vec{v}_{ij}^{B}|$.
 Note the appearance of the total cross section $\sigma (v)$.
 We have introduced two intermediate variables to clarify the meaning of this result.
 One is $g_{ij}$, introduced by \citet{Rocha+2013-SIDM} for self-interacting dark matter simulations and dubbed the ``geometric factor'' or the ``overlap integral''.
 It has dimensions of inverse volume and gives the effective number density of particle $j$ acting on particle $i$.
-The other is $P_{ij}$ which is dimensionless and, as long as $P_{ij} \ll 1$, can be understood as a probability.
+The other is $P_{ij}$, which is dimensionless and, as long as $P_{ij} \ll 1$, can be understood as a probability.
 Indeed, $(M_j / \mu_j) \, g_{ij}$ is the effective number density of microscopic baryons active in this interaction, so $P_{ij}$ has the form $n \, \sigma \, v \, \Delta t$, exactly as one would expect.

 The new velocity distribution $\nu_i'$ is a discrete probability distribution: it gives the post-scattering velocity $\vec{S}_\chi (\vec{v}_i, \vec{v}^{B}_{ij}, \Omega_{ij})$ with probability $P_{ij}$, or the original velocity $\vec{v}_i$ with probability $1 - \sum_j P_{ij}$.
-To pick a new velocity for macroparticle $i$, then, we can draw a sample from this discrete distribution.
-Note that the time-evolution of the dark matter macroparticles is given by probabilistically scattering them off of samples from the baryon velocity distribution in a manner which agrees exactly with the microscopic theory.
+To pick a new velocity for macroparticle $i$, we can draw a sample from this discrete distribution.
+Notice that the time-evolution of the dark matter macroparticles is given by probabilistically scattering them off samples from the baryon velocity distribution in a manner that agrees exactly with the microscopic theory.